Faculty, staff or current student? Take the UW Climate Survey

 Biography

 Charles Bugre is a PhD candidate at the University of Washington Information School.
 His research focuses on digital skills of persons with low-levels of literacy.
 His research provides crucial insights for comprehensive digital skills strategies across governments, NGOs and international organizations.
-He collaborates with public librarians to co-design services that are inclusive of under-served populations, empower their communities against problematic information and support librarians to prepare for future community needs.
+He collaborates with public librarians to co-design services that are inclusive of under-served populations and empower their communities against problematic information.
+He also works with librarians to meet their community information needs and prepare for future community needs using the asset-based approach.
 Before coming to UW iSchool, Charles has worked as an academic librarian for over nine years and as a lecturer in Computer Science for over three years.

 Education